Dasharo/docs/docs/variants/msi_z690/recovery.md

 we will have "bricked" the platform).
 In such a case, the recovery procedure can reinstall the original firmware from the board manufacturer.

+There are two documented recovery methods: using a CH341A programming kit or an RTE external programmer.

 ### MSI Flash BIOS Button

 The [MSI Flash BIOS Button](https://www.youtube.com/watch?v=iTkXunUAriE)